rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 _unannounced engine on wgpu-0.10_

 The team has released wgpu-0.10 with a fully rewritten graphics abstraction ("wgpu-hal" instead of "gfx-hal"), as well as [naga] version 0.6.
 Read more in [Release of a Pure-Rust v0.10 and a Call For Testing].

 There were a few issues spotted, but overall it went smooth for such a big change.
 User libraries were quick to update: [iced#1000], [kas#241], [pixels#187], and others.

 On the shader side, in addition to improved validation, hundreds of fixes to the produced outputs, the atomic operations are now supported when using [WGSL] sources.

 The release comes at a cost of DX11 backend, which isn't there comparing to wgpu-0.9.
 On the plus side, the new GL backend performs much better.
 It runs most of the examples, and has been successfully tested on Raspberry Pi-3.
-Still more work ahead to make it solid, and to support WebGL2 properly.
+Still, more work ahead to make it solid, and to support WebGL2 properly.

 [wgpu]: https://github.com/gfx-rs/wgpu
 [naga]: https://github.com/gfx-rs/naga